Thank you for your interest in the TIS .

-Please see the parameters notecard (found in the TIS Aurora Preset Parameters notecard in your inventory) to see how each command affects the look of the lights.
+Please see the Parameters section to see how each command affects the look of the lights.

 Note: Leaving any parameter blank will result in a random value being chosen for that parameter.
-Colour parameters can accept multiple values similar to the COLOR: command.
+Colour parameters can accept multiple values similar to the COLORS: command.

-Two additional blank notecards 08 User 1, 09 User 2and 10 User 3 are included to enable you to create your own additional displays.
-If you wish to create any further presets, just create another notecard in your inventory, name it to identify what it refers to and drag the notecard into your rig contents.
+Three additional blank notecards 08 User 1, 09 User 2and 10 User 3 are included to enable you to create your own additional displays.
+If you wish to create any further presets, just create another notecard in your inventory, name it to identify what it refers to and drag the notecard into your rig contents like this:

 To amend any of the presets or create your own light display's, double click the specific notecard to open it.
-Using the Parameter notecard (found in the TIS Aurora Preset Parameters notecard in your inventory) as a guide, add lines into the notecard specifying what parts of the light rig to change and how they should look.
+Using the Parameters as a guide, add lines into the notecard specifying what parts of the light rig to change and how they should look.
 You can see examples of the settings in the existing preset notecards.
 The following additional functions are available to fine tune controlling your display.

 COLORS:[<R,G,B><R,G,B><R,G,B> etc. |DEFAULT]

 Sets the default colours (those used when colours are not specified for a command) from that point on in the display.
 You can set certain colours for the Beams, Lasers and Wash lights independently.